debel/modernJS/topics/language-features/language-structure.md

   a + b // addition expression
   a = 5 // assignment expression

+  // the comma expression evaluates to
-  //the comma expression returns the result of the last expression console.log(message), message
+  // the result of the second expression console.log(message), message
 ```